WDI-SEA/wdi-23-lessons/w09/d2/context/01-context-api.md

 ```
 ### Accessing Context in Class Components
-Class Components offer another method of accessing Context data by assigning a context to through the `Component.contextType` property.
+Class Components offer another method of accessing Context data by assigning a context to the `Component.contextType` property.
 This method only works when access to a single Context is required.
 ```js
 import React from 'react';
 import { ColorContext } from './ColorContext'